Henry Tate: Personal life

 Tate had a reputation as a modest man who was often concerned with improving his workers' conditions, and had the Tate Institute built opposite his London refinery with a bar and dance hall for their recreation.

 Tate was made a baronet on 27 June 1898.
 He had refused this title more than once untilafter he had spent £150,000 to build the Millbank Gallery, endowed it with his personal collection, and presented it to the nationhe was told the royal family would be offended if he refused again.

 Tate married Jane Wignall in Liverpool on 1 March 1841.
 They lived at Park Hill near Streatham Common in London, had three sons together, and remained married until her death on 29 November 1883.

 Death

 Tate died in Streatham on 5 December 1899 at the age of 80, and was buried in nearby West Norwood Cemetery, the gates of which are opposite a public library to which he donated.
 His home, Park Hill, later became a nunnery before it was refurbished as housing.
 In 1921, his company Henry Tate & Sons merged with Abram Lyle & Sons to form Tate & Lyle.

 Legacy

 In 2001, a blue plaque commemorating Tate was unveiled on the site of his first shop at 42 Hamilton Street in Birkenhead.

-In 2006, a Wetherspoons pub in Chorley (close to Tate's birthplace of White Coppice) was named after him.
+In 2006, a Wetherspoons pub in Chorley was named after him.